Explore Maine Farms

 Image 4

-Each month, Richard and Mertice “Bunny” Moore help put on a popular free community meal known as The Open Door, which they started with another couple.
-The project is run out of the Unity Barn Raisers’ Community Center, a multi-purpose space.
-The Moores also work as volunteers and board members at the Volunteer Regional Food Pantry in Unity, where they’ve launched successful gardening, cooking, and food preservation classes including a poultry raising class that provides chicks to participants.
+Each month, Richard and Mertice “Bunny” Moore help put on a free community meal known as The Open Door, which they started with another couple.
+The project is run out of the Unity Barn Raisers’ Community Center.
+The Moores also work as volunteers and board members at the Volunteer Regional Food Pantry in Unity, where they’ve launched gardening, cooking, and food preservation classes including a poultry raising class that provides chicks to participants.

 Image 5